 Embracing the Transition to ENFit®

 As ENFit® products become the new industry standard, procurement managers should start thinking about shifting to the ENFit® system.
 At Kentec Medical, we can help you bring ENFit® products into your hospital and start improving your patient outcomes.
 Our commitment to customer service means you’ll be getting a partner who is always ready to help you overcome any challenges you may encounter during your transition.
-If you need to replenish your supply of safety oral enteral products while you make this shift, we can assist you!

 If you’re interested in learning more about how Kentec Medical can help you adopt ENFit®, contact us today.